-This post-Olympic season has been full of surprises and we expect that trend to continue in Saitama.
-Yuzuru Hanyu is slated to compete at this event, after being out of action since November with an injured ankle.
-Nathan Chen will be gunning for a second global title, and if the top men skate up to their potential, this could be the most exciting event of the competition.
+This post-Olympic season has been full of surprises, and we expect that trend to continue at the 2019 World Championships in Saitama this March.
+Yuzuru Hanyu is slated to compete, after being out of action since November with an injured ankle.
+Nathan Chen will be gunning for a second global title and, if the top men skate up to their potential, this could be the most exciting event of the entire competition.

 The pairs event was expected to be another battle between the French, Chinese and Russian teams.
 However, China′s Wenjing Sui suffered a hard fall in a practice session in February and only returned to training the first week of March.
 But Sui is a fighter so never count her out.

 In ice dance, barring any unforeseen circumstances, the French duo will be the favourites to mine gold, with teams from the U.S., Canada, Italy and Russia also in the hunt for a podium finish.

 The 2019 World Championships will be live streamed on the ISU Skating Channel.
 Other live stream possibilities are also listed below if the IFS stream is not available in your region.